DamianKocjan/flashcards/README.md

 # Flashcardz

-Flashcardz is educational platform to help with learning words and definitions in other languages.
+Flashcardz is an educational platform to help with learning words and definitions in other languages.

 ## Tech Stack